malilbot/malil-old/README.md

 ### **info**

--   Avatar : Allows you to get someone's Profile picuture
+-   Avatar : Allows you to get someone's Profile picture
 -   lyrics: Gets the lyrics of the requested song
 -   server : Sends some general server info
 -   stats : Shows some stats about the Bot